Overview of Nevada Taxes

 Nevada Property Tax Rules

 Property taxes in Nevada are based on the market value of a property, as well as the replacement cost of any structures on a property.
-County Assessors in each county are required to reappraise all property every five years.
+County Assessors in each county are required to reappraise all property at least once every five years.

 The taxable value of a property is calculated as the cash value of the land (the amount the land alone would sell for on the market), and the replacement cost of all buildings minus depreciation of 1.5% per year since construction.